netgusto/netgusto/README.md

 I'm Jerome.
 I'm a Senior Software Engineer @cloudflare working on our Vector DB Vectorize.

-These are some of the side projects I'm working on.
+These are some of the side projects I'm working on / have been working on in the past.

 <!--
 **netgusto/netgusto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.